 Students will develop a specific aims page for their thesis proposal based on small group discussion with faculty.
 The goals are to critically evaluate the scientific importance, potential impact, novelty and feasibility of the students' chosen research question and then to communicate these clearly in a proposal, to learn about others' research, and to give and receive actionable feedback.
 The deliverable at the end of this course is the equivalent of a Specific Aims page of an NIH proposal, which will function as the basis of their first proposal (5-page limit).
+Students take this as a group during the first quarter of their second year.

-Year 3-4
+YEAR 3-4

-BIOC 360.
-Developing an Original Research Proposal.
-(Faculty & Alumni led workshop) A key skill in academic research and in the biotechnology/pharmaceutical industry is the ability to identify unexplored questions, targets or pathways.
+BIOC 360 - Developing an Original Research Proposal

+A key skill in academic research and in the biotechnology/pharmaceutical industry is the ability to identify unexplored questions, targets or pathways.
 This comes from critically reading and evaluating a new area of the scientific literature, identifying important gaps or untapped therapeutic opportunities and developing a methodical, feasible and rigorous experimental approach.
 Students develop skills in these areas by carrying out their specific research projects; the goals of this workshop are to build on and generalize these skills.
 This workshop will discuss the importance of these skills from both academic and industry perspectives.
 Working closely in a small group with faculty and alumni, students will identify an important question, technological challenge or therapeutic opportunity in an area outside their thesis research and develop an investigative proposal.
 The final deliverable will be a presentation and a one page specific aims page, analogous to one you might give in a company to persuade colleagues to pursue a drug target or submit to an agency to obtain funding for a project.